decidim/decidim/decidim-initiatives/README.md

 * A CRUD engine to manage initiatives.
 * Public views for initiatives via a high level section in the main menu.
-* An admin dashboard for the initiative author
-* An admin dashboard for an initiative's promotion committee
+* An admin dashboard for the initiative's author and promotion committee

 ## Installation